awesome-workshop/gitlab-cms/_episodes/03-vomsproxy.md

 Mind the single quotes (`'`) and not double quotes (`"`).
-If you are on Linux, you should add `-w 0` to the `base64` command, as by default the encoded string is wrapped after 76 characters - `-w 0` means wrapping is disabled.
+If you are on Linux, you should add `-w 0` to the `base64` command, as by default the encoded string is wrapped after 76 characters.
+The option `-w 0` disables wrapping.
 For the two certificates, use them as input to `base64` directly:

 ~~~